I'm a fan of classic TV shows and films. My articles focus on the Christian themes and aspects that can be found in these shows and films.

 Closing the Door

-Confronted with the fact that the life she thought was meant to have is now being tested, Maria accepts the position of governess for the Von Trapp family.
+Confronted with the fact that the life she thought she was meant to have is now being tested, Maria accepts the position of governess for the Von Trapp family.
 Having a previously known future, she now faces an unknown one.
 What she had accepted as her life has completely been turned upside as she realises a door has now been closed.

 The best example of doors closing or staying closed in the Bible can be found in Acts 16:6-8